NEW: The U.S. is sending some Homeland Security staff to Britain during the Games

 Heathrow airport expected a record number of passengers on Monday as athletes began to flood into the city for the Olympic Games.

-G4S said Saturday that it stands to lose up to $77 million after failing to recruit enough staff.
+G4S has said that it stands to lose up to $77 million after failing to recruit enough staff.

 CNN senior international correspondent Dan Rivers contributed to this report.